 Okay, so you’ve just seen your sister railroaded out of her own country…and now it’s your job not to repeat her mistakes.
 What do you do?

 Charlotte’s first step was to get married.
 It’s a smart choice – the sooner you have kids, the sooner you guarantee the succession and amp up your possibilities for good PR.
 Charlotte chose a cousin, Prince Felix of Bourbon-Parma.
+The good news?
+He’s not German.
+The bad news?
+He’d fought for Austria, Germany’s ally in the war.
+This was dicey choice for Charlotte, and their wedding was carried out hastily and mostly in secret.
 Click here to see them on their wedding day.
-They had a son, Prince Jean, which must have made them sigh in relief after the estrogen overload of the previous generation.
+They had a son, Prince Jean, which secured the succession.
+Seeing him must have made them sigh in relief after the estrogen overload of the previous generation.

 But much like her sister, Charlotte was about to get bitch-slapped by the specter of war and there was nothing she could do about it.